liborty/sets/README.md

 The rest are methods of the traits SetOps, and MutSetOps e.g.:
 `let mut su = s.nonrepeat(); // new set with unique elements`
-`su.mreverese; // transformed into the opposite order`
+`su.mreverse; // transformed into the opposite order`
 See tests/tests.rs for example usage.

 ## Description